10 UX Trends that are Driving the Fintech Revolution

 Nothing says fintech quite like simple, clear messaging, parsed into almost comically small chunks.
 And every piece of communication either directly explains a product feature, removes a barrier to entry or directly implores the user to sign up, get started or in some other way take action.
 Take a look at industry darling Robinhood’s sales site.
 If one of the most disruptive technologies to come along in recent years can explain its value proposition so clearly and simply, while rocketing to a market valuation in the Billions, it’s hard to see why all financial products can’t do the same.

 As naturally mistrustful users, increasingly trained to fear for our cybersecurity, giving a faceless app or website the keys to our financial kingdom is fraught with danger.
 To make the leap we need vast amounts of affirmation and almost endless encouragement.
-Which explains why every significant interaction we make is now rewarded with a suitable, brand appropriate little nugget of feedback.
-These little virtual nods of approval or acknowledgement build trust one interaction at a time.
+Which explains why every significant interaction we make is now rewarded with a suitable, brand-appropriate little nugget of feedback.
+These little virtual nods of approval or acknowledgment build trust one interaction at a time.

 In an era that has seen the rise of the Quantified Self (QS) — where we gain self-knowledge through self-tracking — many users have become attuned to seeing their personal data depicted in graphically meaningful ways.
 With the list of things we routinely measure growing by the day — such as heart rate, respiration, sleep, to our daily run, ride or swim — creating compelling data visualizations is no longer a nice to have… it’s an expectation.